-Thought-provoking as it is, the development of data-powered enterprises will benefit greatly
+Thought-provoking as it is, the development of data-powered enterprises will benefit greatly from mimicking human ways of storing and processing information.
+Graphs help to achieve exactly that.

 At the moment, we are only on the brink of a development that is hard to foresee, and that presumably will exceed all our current expectations.
 Globally, we see the main actors in knowledge-intensive workflows in life science, manufacturing, financial services, the public sector, and retailing - they are all increasingly investing in upgrading the ways they represent contextual information and awareness.
 This boosts automation efforts through ML and ultimately will enable AI to realize its true potential.